Bass Abyss Level Editor

 If not visible, hit Ctrl-L to show the Library widget.
 I've organized the tiles in a folder structure that seemed logical to me.
 Feel free to change this layout in any way you want.

-Before I give you more details let's make a quick example.
+Before I give you more details let's try a quick example.
 At the library open the "Tile Sets" folder, then open the "MarioWorld" folder.
 Select the item named 29.
 You should see a preview of this tile at the top of the Library widget.

 Starting Point